ItsMeWithTheFace/blog/content/posts/echo.md

 This space will serve as a place for me to talk about random problems I've worked on or things I find interesting.

-I'll mostly be using this to look back and reflect on the things but someone out there may find this useful, who knows ¯\\_(ツ)_/¯
+I'll mostly be using this to look back and reflect, but someone out there may find this useful.
+Who knows ¯\\_(ツ)_/¯